ltronchin/LatentAugment/README.md

 This repository contains the official PyTorch implementation of LatentAugment, a Data Augmentation (DA) policy that steers the Generative Adversarial Network (GAN) latent space to increase the diversity and quality of generated samples.

-LatentAugment:
+## LatentAugment Features

 - Increases the diversity and quality of synthetic samples from GANs;
 - Increases the effectiveness of GANs when used for DA purpose;
 - Allows  more complex types of transformations to common DA methods (e.g., rotation, translation, and scaling);
 - Does not require prior knowledge of the dataset;
 - Can be implemented with any GAN;